KamranNaveed/c-warfare/README.md

 # C-WARFARE

-On-the-console space invaders-esque game made as a semester project for Intro to Programming course in my university back in 2018.
-Written in C, without any graphic libraries (ASCII GUI, headache to build when you're new to programming).
+On-the-console space invaders-esque game made as a semester project for Intro to Programming university course.
+Written in C, without the use of graphic libraries (ASCII GUI).

 ## To-do: